vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 - A party holding no less than `spam.protection.referralSet.min.funds` x quantum and staking no less than `referralProgram.minStakedVegaTokens` should not have any `UpdateReferralSettransactions` pre-block rejected (<a name="0062-SPAM-041" href="#0062-SPAM-041">0062-SPAM-041</a>).
 - A party who has submitted strictly more than `spam.protection.max.updatePartyProfile` `UpdatePartyProfile` transactions in an epoch should have any future `UpdatePartyProfile` transactions in that epoch **pre-block** rejected (<a name="0062-SPAM-038" href="#0062-SPAM-038">0062-SPAM-038</a>).
 - A party who has submitted more than `spam.protection.max.updatePartyProfile` `UpdatePartyProfile` transactions in the current epoch plus in the current block, should have their `UpdatePartyProfile` transactions submitted in the current block **pre-block** rejected (<a name="0062-SPAM-039" href="#0062-SPAM-039">0062-SPAM-039</a>).
+- Issue a set of orders starting with the minimum price, and doubling the order price with every order.
+Once the first order passes the spam filter, quadruple the parameter `spam.order.MinimalMarginQuantumMultiple` and continue.
+Once the next order passes the filter, quadruple the quantum size for the underlying asset, and continue until an order passes the filter again.
+Verify that all rejected orders had a margin smaller than `spam.order.MinimalMarginQuantumMultiple`, and all accepted ones one bigger or equal. (<a name="0062-SPAM-043" href="#0062-SPAM-043">0062-SPAM-043</a>).
+- Create an order for a non-existing market, and verify that it is rejected by the spam filter. (<a name="0062-SPAM-044" href="#0062-SPAM-044">0062-SPAM-044</a>).

 > **Note**: If other governance functionality (beyond delegation-changes, votes, and proposals) are added, the spec and its acceptance criteria need to be augmented accordingly.
 This issue will be fixed in a follow up version.